steve981cr/node-baseapp/docs/2-collection.md

 ```
 sequelize model:generate --name Article --attributes title:string,content:text,published:boolean
 ```
 * 1b) Make modifications to the migration file if necessary.
-For example, you could set a default value to true to the published field. `n`
+For example, you could set a default value to true to the published field.
 * 1c) Run the migration file to add the table to the database:
 ```
 sequelize migrate:db
 ```
+* 1d) Optionally confirm the table was added to the (SQLite) DB schema
+  * Open the SQLite shell: `sqlite3 database.sqlite3`
+  * View the DB Schema: `.schema`
+  * Exit the shell: `Ctrl+D`

 ### 1.2) Modify the Model files if necessary.
 * We'll leave the model as is, but you could do something like set the default value of published to true.
 ``` javascript